Optimally adaptive Bayesian spectral density estimation for stationary and nonstationary processes: Simulation study

+A realisation of this process is displayed in Figure \ref{fig:NonstationaryRealisation}.
+We remark that this is a more complex synthetic time series than that simulated by Rosen et al. (Figure 1, \cite{Rosen2012}) in which they concatenate AR(1) and AR(2) processes.
+Indeed, an important part of the improvement of our methodology is the fact that their method suffers from limitations when the underlying spectra are more complex than that of AR(1) or AR(2) processes, while our method has the flexibility to estimate the complex spectra of more involved processes and real-world data.

 As before, we plot the Whittle likelihood against the number of eigenvectors in Figure \ref{fig:NonstationaryLikelihood} - this selects the optimal number of basis functions for the optimal smoothing spline.
 We remark that the optimal number of basis functions is computed by optimising over the entire time-varying spectral surface.
-This figure clearly demonstrates the need for optimising the number of eigenvectors.
-Indeed, the 10-eigenvector decomposition provides the lowest likelihood of the data, with 39 eigenvectors being optimal.
-Figures \ref{fig:Segment1}, \ref{fig:Segment2} and \ref{fig:Segment3} show that the optimal smoothing spline model provides improved performance over each segment.
+In this experiment, we also plot the penalised marginal likelihood function defined by (\ref{eq:penalisedM}) in Figure \ref{fig:NonstationaryLikelihoodpenalised}.
+These two figures clearly demonstrate the need for optimising the number of eigenvectors.
+Indeed, the 10-eigenvector decomposition provides the lowest likelihood of the data, while 61 eigenvectors are optimal and 29 are optimal in the penalised framework.
+Figures \ref{fig:Segment1}, \ref{fig:Segment2} and \ref{fig:Segment3} show that the optimal and penalised optimal smoothing spline models provide improved performance over each segment relative to the benchmark model of Rosen et al.

+First, we report the posterior distributions of the number and locations of the change points.
+The three-segment model ($m=3$) is selected with probability 1.
+The first change point (corresponding to the synthetic break at $t=1000$) is estimated to have the following distribution: $t=1032$ with probability 0.39, $t=1035$ with probability 0.53, $t=1070$ with probability 0.08.
+The second change point is estimated to be $t=2002$ with probability 1.

 In Figure \ref{fig:Segment1}, the optimal smoothing spline more effectively captures abrupt peaks in the PSD.
 We remark that the slight overfitting exhibited by the optimal spline would not lead to erroneous inference, as this overfitting only occurs at frequency components with limited power.
 In Figure \ref{fig:Segment2}, the optimal spline does a superior job at estimating both peaks in amplitude, while avoiding overfitting at frequency components that exhibit the most power.
 In Figure \ref{fig:Segment3}, we see two peaks in the PSD with significantly varying amplitude.
 There, the optimal model more appropriately determines the amplitude and frequency of the greatest peaks, just like our validation metrics in Table \ref{tab:result_table} recorded.